seanreed1111/sql-recipes/recipes.md

 +------------+---------------------+
 |   50 |    50 |
 +------------+---------------------+
-In situations like this, where values do not group nicely into a small number of sets, you can use a transformation that forces them into categories.
+In situations like this, WHERE values do not group nicely into a small number of sets, you can use a transformation that forces them into categories.
 Begin by determining the range of population values: mysql> SELECT MIN(pop), MAX(pop) FROM states;
 +----------+----------+
 | MIN(pop) | MAX(pop) |
 +----------+----------+
 |   506529 | 35893799 |
 +----------+----------+
-You can see from that result that if you divide the pop values by five million, they’ll group into six categories—a reasonable number.
+You can see FROM that result that if you divide the pop values by five million, they’ll group into six categories—a reasonable number.
 (The category ranges will be 1 to 5,000,000, 5,000,001 to 10,000,000, and so forth.)
 To put each population value in the proper category, divide by five million, and use the integer result: mysql> SELECT FLOOR(pop/5000000) AS 'max population (millions)', -> COUNT(*) AS 'number of states'
 -> FROM states GROUP BY 'max population (millions)';